Politics in Therapy: A New Approach for Resolving Emotional Distress

 Conflict and the Rise in Division Within Close Relationships

-The truth of the matter is that it is not uncommon for people to have strong negative emotions about the people that they love most.
+The truth of the matter is that It is not uncommon for people to hold intense negative emotions toward the people they love most, and the current ideological climate has escalated this dynamic for many clients.
 The current political divide in our country creates an escalation of the conflict to a new and intense level for some people.
-In fact, a recent poll stated over 60% of the population in the southern U.S. reported that they favored secession from the U.S. For many this division creates a secession from certain family members, as well.
-This type of conflict often leads to other conditions like depression, anxiety, resentment and break up of important relationships.
+In fact, a recent poll stated over 60% of the population in the southern U.S. reported that they favored secession from the U.S. For many this division creates a form of secession from certain family members, as well.
+This type of relational conflict frequently generates secondary emotional consequences including depression, anxiety, resentment, and the breakdown of important relationships.

 The Therapeutic Process